Chemical Recycling: A Dangerous Deception

 KEY FINDINGS

-When the report “Chemical Recycling: A Dangerous Deception” was published in October 2023, there were 11 constructed facilities in the U.S. Two of these facilities closed in the first half of 2024: Regenyx in Oregon and Fulcrum in Nevada.
+When the report “Chemical Recycling: A Dangerous Deception” was published in October 2023, there were 11 constructed facilities in the U.S. Three of these facilities have since closed: Regenyx in Oregon and Fulcrum in Nevada, and New Hope in Texas.

-Most of the remaining nine facilities are not operating at full capacity.
-Even if they were operating at full capacity, the remaining nine facilities could only process 1.2% of all U.S. plastic waste.
+Some of the remaining eight facilities are not operating at full capacity.
+Even if they were, the remaining nine facilities could only process 1.1% of all U.S. plastic waste.

-Building these facilities is expensive construction costing up to half a billion dollars per plant, with significant public subsidies.
+Building these facilities is expensive, costing up to half a billion dollars per plant, with significant public subsidies.

-Eight of the remaining nine plants are located in environmental justice communities.
+Seven of the remaining eight plants are located in environmental justice communities.

 Some plants have experienced fires and explosions.

-About 16,000 chemical additives are used in making plastics.
-More than a quarter (4,200) of these chemicals are known to be harmful to human health and/or the environment while even more have not yet been studied (PlastChem, 2024).
-Toxic chemical additives make much post-consumer resin unsuitable for food-grade uses (Environment and Climate Change Canada, 2021).
+When the “Dangerous Deception” report was published in October 2023, it was understood that there were an estimated 13,000 chemical additives used in making plastics — 3,200 of which were known to be “substances of potential concern based on their hazardous properties, including carcinogenicity, mutagenicity, reproductive toxicity, endocrine disruption, and ecotoxicity to aquatic organisms (UNEP 2023).
+Those numbers have increased dramatically.
+We now know that about 16,000 chemicals are used in making plastics.
+More than a quarter of them (4,200) are known to be harmful to human health and/or the environment, while even more have not yet been studied (PlastChem, 2024).
+Toxic chemical additives make much post-consumer resin unsuitable for food-grade uses (Environment and Climate Change Canada, 2021.)

-Chemical recycling processes of the nine remaining plants profiled in this report:
+Chemical recycling processes of the eight remaining plants:

-Seven use pyrolysis (Alterra Energy, Braven Environmental, Brightmark, ExxonMobil, New Hope Energy, Nexus Circular, and Prima America).
+Six use pyrolysis (Alterra Energy, Braven Environmental, Brightmark, ExxonMobil, Nexus Circular, and Prima America).

 One uses gasification (Eastman).